 - Of course I’ll have my own questions.
 But you’re the expert – I’m always interested to know what you think the key message should be.

 - Bring to mind the audience you’re talking to (depending on which publication the story is for) and what they need to hear.
 This will change what information you give as well as the language you use.

 Remember you’re just chatting

 - In most cases, simple conversational language is best.
 It means I’m more likely to quote you directly rather than needing to paraphrase.
 Plus, the audience will find it easier to absorb your message.

 - Don’t use a technical term if a simpler one is just as good.

 - Sadly, we never have enough room to print all the gems in your answers.
 Being clear and to the point is so helpful.

 - Sharing your expertise entices potential clients to contact you directly for more.

 Don’t ask to see the story before it’s published

 - Most publications do not allow journalists to send draft stories to anyone before they’ve been published.

-- We do want to get it right – if there’s a particular point that’s open to misinterpretation, take the chance to explain it clearly in the interview.
+- We do want to get it right – if there’s a particular point that’s open to misinterpretation, please take extra time to explain it in the interview.